mehimself/mehimself/README.md

 I am Senior Software Engineer at the [Center for Hybrid Intelligence](https://mgmt.au.dk/center-for-hybrid-intelligence/).
 See my [CV on LinkedIn](https://www.linkedin.com/in/max-roald-eckardt-69706071/).

-I will use these pages as a blog for thoughts on topics close to my interests.
+I will use these pages as a blog for commentary on topics close to my interests.

 ## Yann leCun's World Model at Home
-At Invidia GTC 2025 Yann LeCun excalaimed that he was "no longer so interested in LLMs anymore".
+At NVIDIA GTC 2025 Yann LeCun excalaimed that he was "not so interested in LLMs anymore."
 Here is my take on why that is and what my personal approach to a economic evolution into the next gen genAI would be.

 GPT-based LLMs have effectively solved language and even offer spurious reasoning.
 However, for many devevlopers the agentic AI experience feels like flirting with insanity because LLMs prioritize completion and syntactical integrity over rigorous reasoning and factual grounding.
 LRMs are essentially improvised architectures, cobbling together small reasoning capacities in meshed LLM runs to produce acceptable but poorly scalable results.
 The key challenge, therefore, is to manage complexity by breaking reasoning work into delegatable, manageable, and validatable (controllable) tasks and steps.
 GPTs excel at language generation but are less suited for abstract thinking in that language.